 - Using the card for unofficial/non-approved travel or personal use

-- Failure to submit timely and/or accurate travel report in DTS
+- Failing to submit timely and/or accurate travel reports in DTS

-- Failure to pay card balance on time
+- Failing to pay the card balance on time

 - Including alcohol on receipts for DTS submission

-In addition to accruing late fees, which begin at 75 days past the due date, cardmembers can have their accounts suspended or terminated for improper use of a government travel charge card.
-For more serious offenses, servicemembers may receive formal counseling, an Article 15, or even a court-martial.
+In addition to accruing late fees, which begin at 75 days past the due date, cardmembers can have their accounts suspended or terminated for improper use of a GTCC.
+For more serious offenses, service members may receive formal counseling, an Article 15, or even a court-martial.
 Therefore, it’s best to be on the safe side and remember the basics for proper GTCC etiquette:

-- Provide a timely and accurate report in DTS, utilizing the split reimbursement option;
+- Provide a timely and accurate report in DTS, using the split reimbursement option;

-- Ensure that GTCC is paid off in full by the due date
+- Ensure that the GTCC is paid off in full by the due date